Aftershocks (Agents of S.H.I.E.L.D.): Plot

 Coulson makes a deal with Brigadier General Glenn Talbot to give him Whitehall's former second-in-command, Sunil Bakshi, in exchange for assistance with taking down Hydra's forces.
 En route to the hand over, Coulson and Agent Melinda May are attacked by Hydra forces.
 After a fire fight, Coulson, May, and all but one Hydra operative are dead.
 Bakshi escapes with the operative, who is actually S.H.I.E.L.D. ally Lance Hunter: The attack was a ruse.
 Bakshi leads Hunter to the house of one of the top Hydra members, Octavian Bloom.
 Bloom and Bakshi believe that the other top members are targeting them, and send out an order to have them killed, along with Hunter.
 Hunter, with the help of Agent Bobbi Morse, fights his way into the house, kills Bloom, and takes Bakshi back into custody, to finally be delivered to Talbot.
 Now, all of Hydra's top level operatives in North America are dead.

 Simmons feels that Raina may be the first victim of an epidemic, and should be put down.
-Fitz deduces that Skye caused the earthquake in the alien city, and so herself has been altered just like Raina.
+Leo Fitz deduces that Skye caused the earthquake in the alien city, and so herself has been altered just like Raina.
 Hearing what Simmons wants to do to Raina, Fitz decides to hide the truth from the rest of the team.
 Skye believes that there is something wrong with her, but Fitz tells her that she is just different now, and there is nothing wrong with that, and she is released from quarantine.
 Raina, unable to come to terms with who she is, takes Cal's advice and attempts suicide.
 She is prevented by S.H.I.E.L.D. agents, who try to take her in, but before anything happens, a much older Gordon appears, and teleports away with her.

-In an end tag, a model car that Agent Mack built for Coulson scans the latter's office, discovering the "toolbox" that former S.H.I.E.L.D. director Nick Fury gave to Coulson.
+In an end tag, a model car that Agent Alphonso "Mack" Mackenzie built for Coulson scans the latter's office, discovering the "toolbox" that former S.H.I.E.L.D. director Nick Fury gave to Coulson.
 Mack secretly reports this discovery to Morse while making food, then they join in with the rest of the team having drinks and sharing memories of Triplett.